iremaru/malvarisco_admin/readme.md

 apk add nodejs npm
 ```

-Finally, if you are a ios user, you can buy it in the app-store. 🤡
+Finally, if you are an IOS user, you can buy it in the app-store. 🤡

 Sorry, it's a bad joke.
 You can download it at [nodejs.org](https://nodejs.org/es/download/), like any other window user.